 South white rhinoceros to rescue

-The importance of the near extinction of the northern white rhinoceros is that the white rhinoceros survive through southern sub-subspecies that (with help) may be able to replace the northern white rhinoceros in its historical range throughout Central Africa.
+The importance of the near extinction of the northern white rhinoceros is that the white rhinoceros survives through southern sub-subspecies that (with help) may be able to replace the northern white rhinoceros in its historical range throughout Central Africa.
 Doing so can fill the empty ecological niche.

 Scientists may have just saved the northern white rhino from extinction